malcolmstill/ulubis/README.md

 Download `ulubis` and its dependencies to quicklisp's `local-projects/` dir and hack away, rebuilding the executables as per installation.

+## Contributors

+All glory to our lovely contributors, please join us:

+- [naryl](https://github.com/naryl) very kindly added a nicer cursor using cairo
+- [cbaggers](https://github.com/cbaggers) very kindly updated various bits and pieces to use the latest CEPL tech

 ## Status

 Ulubis is known to work with sbcl and ccl.
 I have only tested it on two machines which Intel graphics chips, please get in touch if it does / doesn't work with Nvidia or AMD cards.
 It is very alpha.